-Hef of the former Casablanca Bar at Le Méridien Frankfurt worked 37 years at the hotel Wiesenhüttenplatz
+Chief of the former Casablanca Bar at Le Méridien Frankfurt worked at the Hotel am Wiesenhüttenplatz for 37 years

-Statt of a big farewell party Ahmet Ayberk has wanted a quiet dinner evening in a small circle.
-“With him goes not only a city-famous personality, with him go also countless stories and the last ‚piece‘ Casablanca Bar“, so Wolfgang Selinger.
-Miguel Pereira has been the head of The Legacy Bar for several months now.
-The Le Méridien Frankfurt with 300 rooms and suites is located in the trendy Frankfurt train station district, on a green city square that is considered a hotspot of the gastronomy and nightlife scene.
-The hotel is only a few minutes' walk from the main railway station and the banking and business district, the Museumsufer is within walking distance and the airport can be reached within 15 minutes by car.
-In-Location for Casual Fine Dining with Smoked and Barbecue specialities is The Legacy Bar & Grill.
-For meetings and events, the hotel offers 10 event rooms on more than 600 square meters of space.
-The group-wide art program "Unlock art“ is realized by Le Méridien Frankfurt through a partnership with Schirn Kunsthalle, one of Germany's top addresses for contemporary art.
+The Le Méridien Frankfurt, with 300 rooms and suites, is located in Frankfurt's trendy Bahnhofsviertel, on a leafy city square that is considered a hotspot for the gastro and nightlife scene.
+The hotel is just a few minutes' walk from the main railway station and the banking and business district, the Museumsufer is within easy walking distance and the airport within 15 minutes by car.
+In-location for casual fine dining with smoked and barbecue specialties is The Legacy Bar & Grill.
+For meetings and events, the hotel offers 10 function rooms with more than 600 square feet of space.
+The Le Méridien Frankfurt realizes the group-wide art program "Unlock art" through a partnership with the Schirn Kunsthalle, one of Germany's top addresses for contemporary art.